ZiyuHe404/ZiyuHe404.github.io/_Research/portfolio-3.md

 <br/><img src='/images/Nonlinear_wave/ZZ_interaction.png'>

+We calculated the dymamics of this system in two photon subspace in QuTiP, as follow

 We explored generating cat state based on this nonlinear interaction.
 In order to contruct a cat state, we actually need two bosonic systems, or two bosonic modes a and b.
 It has the following Hamiltonian,